kaltura/kaltura-api-recipes/README.md

   "icon": "the name of a fontawesome icon.
-Can be any one of those listed in static/bower/fontawesome/scss/_icons.scss", "description": "A short description of the recipe", "needsAdmin": "Set to true if this recipe requires an ADMIN session type", "control_sets": "this is an array of steps for the recipe, structured as below", "control_sets": [
+Can be any one of those listed in static/bower/fontawesome/scss/_icons.scss", "description": "A short description of the recipe", "needsAdmin": "Set to true if this recipe requires an ADMIN session type", "recipe_steps": "this is an array of steps for the recipe, structured as below", "recipe_steps": [
     {
       "title": "A title for this step",
       "page": "The index of the Single Page App to show below the recipe (see array 'pages' below)",